Expert says Floyd died from a lack of oxygen

 Bystander video of Floyd crying that he couldn’t breathe as onlookers yelled at Chauvin to get off him sparked protests and scattered violence around the U.S.

-Nelson has argued that the now-fired white officer “did exactly what he had been trained to do over his 19-year career,” and he has disputed that Chauvin's actions were what killed Floyd.
+Nelson has argued that the now-fired white officer “did exactly what he had been trained to do over his 19-year career,” and he has suggested that Floyd's drug use and his underlying health conditions are what killed him, not Chauvin’s knee, as prosecutors contend.
 Fentanyl and methamphetamine were found in Floyd's system.

 Breahna Giles, a state forensic scientist, testified Wednesday that pills found in the SUV Floyd was driving contained methamphetamine and fentanyl.
 Another witness, forensic chemist Susan Meith, testified that remnants of a pill found in the back of the police squad car also contained methamphetamine and fentanyl.
 Earlier testimony revealed that that pill contained DNA from Floyd’s saliva.